 Can You Get a GOOD DEAL on HUD Homes?

-Yes, you can often purchase a HUD home below market value, but it's not always possible.
-One of the main roadblocks is the appraisal.
-It doesn't matter if HUD accepts a below market value offer, if the home does not appraise as you hope, your loan amount will decrease.
-If you don't have the cash to make up the difference, you're out of luck!
+Yes, you can often find and purchase a HUD home below market value, but it’s not always possible.
+One of the main roadblocks is competition amongst buyers.
+If the home appears to be a great deal it could get multiple offers, driving the price up.
+This could trigger an issue if the property doesn’t appraise at the agreed upon sales price.
+It doesn’t matter if HUD accepts a below market value offer, if the home does not appraise as you hope, your loan amount will decrease.
+If you don’t have the cash to make up the difference, you’re out of luck!

 Of course, if you’re buying a home with cash, your chances of getting a great deal go up significantly.
 You have much more control and don’t need to worry about the appraisal because you’re not getting a loan.

-PRO TIP: Yes, you can find out the value of a home using an online Home Value tool, but NEVER trust any automated home evaluations to be as accurate as an in-home appraisal.
-With regard to financing, the only appraisal that matters is the one determined by your lender.
-Believe me, the appraisers don't care what your Realtor says your home is worth and it is the lender's appraiser that calls the shot.
+PRO TIP: You can easily find out value of a home, but with regard to financing, the only appraisal that matters is the one determined by your lender’s appraiser.
+Believe me, the appraisers don’t care what your realtor says your home is worth and it is the lender’s appraiser that calls the shot.

 3 Steps to Get Started Buying HUD Housing

 As mentioned, HUD housing may be bought by a person, company, non-profit organization (if approved by HUD), or another agency within the federal government.
 If you are the buyer, as long as you can obtain a loan or pay cash, you are good to move forward.

 Making an offer to buy a HUD property is a bit different.
 Basically, you submit bids via your HUD approved Broker/Realtor.
 You MUST include a pre approval letter from a qualified lender.
 If paying cash you’ll need to provide proof.

 Once the bids are submitted, HUD will award the buyer with the highest acceptable offer.
 As expected, acceptance is subject to verification of all documentation.